kiransahoo/MacAddressAPI/readme.md

-## What is it?
-This source code provides a Restful API to query the mac address of vendirs
+A Restful API to query the mac address of vendors

 Tested with
-* Docker 19.03
+* Docker 19.03.8
-* Ubuntu 19
 * Java 8 or Java 11
 * Spring Boot 2.2.4.RELEASE
-* Maven

-Create your own self signed SSL certificate
+##Create your own self signed SSL certificate
 To get SSL digital certificate for our application we have two options –

 to create a self-signed certificate